arianitu/postgres-statefulset/config/README.md

 `microk8s add-node`  ... and copy the join command to the database node.

+(Sometimes, the nodes fall over and they require microk8s to be reinstalled.
+As long as there are 3 nodes running microk8s (even if master-node itself falls over), you have a HA Cluster and you can reinstall microk8s as above on the remaining node and then rejoin to master.
+If it is master that has fallen, it still needs reinstall of microk8s then join each other node again to the master-node's new cluster.
+It may also happen that there are fewer than 3 nodes remaining with microk8s running, as few as zero.
+The procedure then simply needs to be repeated as detailed here.
+Sometimes (in fact unless you have deleted and purged the database-node) you may find when you reinstall microk8s everywhere and install the stateful sets and pods - applying the yml's - that the postgres database already exists complete with all schemae, tables and users.
+Using `microk8s kubectl cordon database-node` on master, followed by `microk8s kubectl drain database-node --ignore-daemonsets` can avoid the need to stop, delete and purge the database-node, and retain the database setup in the background.)

 When the database-node has joined, repeat for blockchains-node.

 Go ahead and add the truffle-node to the cluster.